nomi-san/parsec-vdd/README.md

 start /wait .\nefconw.exe --install-driver --inf-path ".\driver\mm.inf"
 ```

-In additional, you can run the driver setup in silent mode to install it
+In addition, you can run the driver setup in silent mode to install it
 quickly.

 ```